“Ezege Maybach”: Phyno spends N33m in 2 hours in Chiefpriest's bar, video trends

 Nigerian socialite and nightlife entrepreneur Pascal Okechukwu, aka Cubana Chiefpriest, has given a major shout-out to rapper Phyno for spending millions at his club.

-He shared a video of when Phyno pulled up to his club, revealing that the rapper arrived in his new Maybach car, which is supposedly worth N800 million.
+He shared a video of when Phyno pulled up to his club, revealing that the rapper arrived in his new Maybach car worth millions of naira.

-Chiefpriest also claimed that the Ezee crooner spent $20,000 on beverages in just two hours.
+Chiefpriest also claimed that the Ezee crooner spent $20,000 on drinks in just two hours.

 Sharing a video of their hangout, he wrote: